Winston-Lin/dziganto.github.io/_posts/2018-4-25-From-Zero-to-a-Spark-Cluster-in-Under-Ten-Minutes.md

 10. Click `Save` on bottom left.
 11. Navigate back to Zeppelin Home by clicking `Zeppelin` top left.
 12. Congratulations, you have all the tools you need to run PySpark on a Spark cluster!

+## 8 - Best Part
+Admittedly, while that's not a complicated process, it is time consuming.
+The good news is that you never have to configure FoxyProxy again AND there are neat little tricks you can add to make the build process much easier.
+For example, you can add a bootstrap script that will install and configure miniconda on all nodes during the build.

+Furthermore, if you want to spin up another cluster that is similar or identical to the one we just built, all you have to do is:
+1. Navigate to the EMR dashboard
+2. Select the cluster you want to mimic
+3. Select `Clone`

+You can start building another cluster in seconds!